ovh/docs/pages/web/web-paas/configuration-yaml/guide.en-gb.md

 ## Includes

 YAML allows for special "tags" on values that change their meaning.
 These tags may be customized for individual applications so may vary from one system to another.
-The main $partner_full "local tag" is `!include`, which allows for external files to be logically embedded within the YAML file.
+The main Web PaaS "local tag" is `!include`, which allows for external files to be logically embedded within the YAML file.
 The referenced file is always relative to the YAML file's directory.

 ### `string`